 Trauma leaves you powerless and helpless.
 No matter what kind of trauma it is, be it emotional, mental or physical, it stems from a situation we cannot cope with and it leaves us trapped in certain beliefs and patterns, and basically powerless and helpless.
 A victim.

 Childhood trauma from emotional abuse/neglect and beliefs forged through the experience of not being loved/cared for are often underrated, yet this can wreak havoc in adults life like nothing else.
 Trauma leaves us trapped in a victim-role, with a constant need for safety and protection.
 Unable to accept or love ourselves and others and most of all with the belief that we have no power to change things.
 Paradoxically, Loki breaks us to put us back together.
-What He really breaks is the hard protective shell of our trauma/beliefs that keeps us trapped.
-He strips us of our (false) securities and also provides us with the love and security we need to heal.
-I wonder if Loki relates to the perception of being trapped, because of his own experience of being robbed of his freedom.
+What He really breaks is the hard protective shell of our trauma – the beliefs that used to protect us but now keep us trapped.
+He strips us of our (false) securities and also provides us with the love and security for healing.
+I wonder if Loki relates to the perception of being trapped, because of His own experience of being robbed of his freedom.

-Victims of trauma cannot create healthy boundaries to protect themselves or others.
-And they do not necessarily have to be weak – they can appear strong, powerful, aggressive and dominant, lording it over others – thus trying to compensate their own insecurity.
+Victims of trauma cannot create healthy boundaries to protect themselves or others, and trauma victims do not necessarily have to be weak – they can appear strong, powerful, aggressive and dominant, lording it over others – thus trying to compensate their own deep seated insecurity.

 A truly secure person has no need to execute their power over others, as they rest securely in the core of their own power.

 Loki also creates a safe space to heal in.
-Yes, Loki can make us feel sheltered and looked after, providing a space to accept and love ourselves the way we are.
-Taking back my power and finding the freedom to be myself are things I learned from Loki.
+Yes, Loki can make us feel sheltered and looked after, providing a space to accept and love ourselves the way we are, because this is how He accepts us.
+Unconditionally.
+Claiming back my power and finding the freedom to be myself are things I learned through Loki.

-Recovering from trauma is challenging and always related to change and it is Loki who is willing to open our eyes to what needs to change, and then take our hand and guide us through the chaos.
-HeatherAsh Amara offers a great analogy in her book “The Toltec path of transformation”.
-Imagine, you have a wardrobe and you stuff it all in there – everything you do not like about yourself, do not want to see, all the unwanted, dark stuff you do not or cannot deal with.
-Then one day when you actually decide to clean it out and face it all, you start pulling it all out into the light and it creates a big mess.
+Recovering from trauma is challenging and always related to change and it is Loki who is opening our eyes to what needs to change, and He then extends His hand to guide us through the chaos – if we let Him do things His way.
+HeatherAsh Amara offers a great analogy in her book “The Toltec path of transformation” when she talks about our beliefs.
+Imagine, you have a wardrobe and you stuff it all in there – everything you do not like about yourself, do not want to see or admit, all the unwanted, dark stuff you do not or cannot deal with.
+Then one day when you actually decide to clean it out and face it all, you start pulling it out into the light and it creates a big mess.
 Overwhelming Chaos.
 At this point most of us just stuff it back in and shut the doors.

 Loki is the one who comes along and pulls the doors of the wardrobe open, then He starts poking around in all the ‘interesting‘ stuff and starts dragging things out.
 ‘Really?
 You wanna keep this?’
-And before you know it the floor is covered in piles of stuff, all things you are not sure you are ready to let go.
+And before you know it the floor is covered in piles of stuff, littered with all these things you are not sure you are ready to let go.
 You think that you might need this again, and are still too attached to that.
-The amount of stuff that has been sitting in your wardrobe is overwhelming, but Loki is not intimidated and He knows exactly what we are ready to let go.
+The amount of stuff that has been sitting in your wardrobe is overwhelming and you are unsure where to start or what to throw out, but Loki is not intimidated and He knows exactly what we are ready to let go.
 I guess the trick is to let Him sort it out and trust that whatever He pulls out, is ready to go.
 It simply needs a little trust.